 Failing to establish an estate plan can lead to significant legal and financial complications for your family.
 Without a clear plan, your assets will be distributed according to state intestacy laws, which may contradict your intentions.

-Additionally, without a will that appoints a guardian for any minor children, the court will do it for you, potentially placing them with someone you might not have chosen.
+Additionally, without a will that appoints a guardian for any minor children, the court will do it for you.
+It risks them being placed with someone you may not have chosen.
 This lack of control can create unnecessary stress and uncertainty for your loved ones during an already difficult time.

-Moreover, without specific instructions, disputes among family members can arise, leading to prolonged legal battles and strained relationships.
+Moreover, without specific instructions, disputes among siblings and family members can arise, leading to prolonged legal battles and strained relationships.
 These conflicts not only deplete the estate’s value but also cause emotional distress.

 Finally, an estate plan helps to minimize taxes and legal fees, ensuring that more of your assets go to your beneficiaries.
 Without it, your estate may face higher taxes and administrative costs, further diminishing the legacy you leave behind.